caterinaurban/Libra/README.md

 When certification succeeds, Libra provides definite guarantees, otherwise, it describes and quantifies the biased behavior.

+Libra was developed to implement and test the analysis method described in:

+	C. Urban, M. Christakis, V. Wüstholz, F. Zhang - Perfectly Parallel Fairness Certification of Neural Networks Contidionally accepted to appear in Proceedings of the ACM on Programming Languages (OOPSLA), 2020.

 ## Getting Started

 ### Prerequisites